mcarvin8/xml-disassembler/README.md

 </PermissionSet>
 ```

-will be disassembled as such:
+will be disassembled into a sub-directory named `HR_Admin` as such:

-- Each nested element (`<recordTypeVisibilities>`, `<applicationVisibilities>`, `pageAccesses`, etc.) will be disassembled into sub-directories by the nested element name.
+- Each nested element (`<recordTypeVisibilities>`, `<applicationVisibilities>`, `pageAccesses`, etc.) will be disassembled into further sub-directories by the nested element name.
 If a unique & required ID element (`application` is the unique ID element for `<applicationVisibilities>`) is found, the disassembled file will be named using it.
 Otherwise, the disassembled files for nested elements will be named using the SHA-256 of the element contents.
-- Each leaf element (`<description>`, `<label>`, `<userLicense>`) will be disassembled into the same file, which will have the same file-name as the original file.
+- Each leaf element (`<description>`, `<label>`, `<userLicense>`) will be disassembled into the same file in the first sub-directory, which will have the same file-name as the original file.

 <img src="https://raw.githubusercontent.com/mcarvin8/xml-disassembler/main/.github/images/disassembled.png">